james-meadow/AAWG_Workshops/README.md

 * Start a Colab Jupyter session:
   * go to [colab.research.google.com](https://colab.research.google.com) and log in
     * Either use your own personal gmail account (ideal) or create a new one.
 This way you'll have access to your notebook after the class.
     * Otherwise, feel free to use the AAWG account that is up on the slide.
-But you'll need to download the notebook and run it separately after the class.
+But you'll need to download the notebook to keep your work and continue with it after the class.

+* Open the appropriate notebok in Colab:
+  * File > Open Notebook > Upload
+  * Either drag the file or navigate to it.
+  * You can also enter the link in GitHub, but you won't be able to save your work the same way.

+* When we're done, either keep it in your own gmail account, or download it to work on it elsewhere:
+  * File > Download .ipynb